 Here are nine symptoms and situations that warrant a trip to the gynecologist as soon as possible.

 1. Painful periods.
 Monthly menstrual periods are really uncomfortable for many women.
 Lower belly cramps, sore breasts, and headaches can make those several days seem to last forever.
 But what if a period becomes even more painful, for a longer time?
-That could point to endometriosis (when extra tissue builds up in your uterus and causes bleeding and swelling) or fibroids (growths of cells and tissue in the uterus).
+That could point to endometriosis (when extra tissue builds up outside of your uterus and causes bleeding and swelling) or fibroids (growths of cells and tissue in the uterus).

 A gynecologist can diagnose these conditions and help with a treatment plan.